pritzvi/freya-native-ios/NOTES.md

 Prod Notes

 - Need to speed this thing up to <10s
+- Skin Score alone takes 30s
 - for urlPicker, need to make sure OAI LLM does the search to confirm if its real
 - Use structured output, maybe zod
 - Cleanup code being in random places
+- Can use openbeautyfacts DB to filter for user needs first (like Vegan)

 Next Steps: